okta/terraform-provider-oktapam/docs/data-sources/gateway.md

 page_title: "oktapam_gateway Data Source - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  Beta / EA Feature: Returns a list of ASA Gateways, corresponding to an ASA Team.
+  Returns a list of ASA Gateways, corresponding to an ASA Team.
 For more information check out the documentation https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateways-and-bastions.htm on ASA Gateways and bastions.
 ---

 # oktapam_gateway (Data Source)

-Beta / EA Feature: Returns a list of ASA Gateways, corresponding to an ASA Team.
+Returns a list of ASA Gateways, corresponding to an ASA Team.
 For more information check out the [documentation](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateways-and-bastions.htm) on ASA Gateways and bastions.